Sweet and tender shrimp, spicy andouille sausage and Cajun style rice make this the perfect hearty comfort food!

 2 garlic cloves

-2 tablespoons of cajun seasoning (divided)
+2 tablespoons of Hella Cajun (divided)

 1 tablespoon of hot sauce